jfmaas/HOS-TYPO3-discovery/README.md

 ## Architecture

 The Discovery app uses an extended version of subugoe/find.
-The most facet functionalities are realized with Javascript.
+The most facet functionalities are realized with Javascript inside schaufenster extension.

+### Searchfield